AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-39043-admin-users-with-limited-access-get-error-while-adding-products-widget-to-cms.md

 ---
-description: The MDVA-39043 patch fixes the issue where admin users with limited access get an error while adding the "Products" widget to the CMS page.
-This patch is available when the Quality Patches Tool (QPT) 1.1.2 is installed.
-The patch ID is MDVA-39043.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: "MDVA-39043: Admin users get error adding widget to CMS page"
 labels: QPT patches,Quality Patches Tool,QPT 1.1.2,Magento Commerce 2.4.4,Adobe Commerce 2.4.4,error message,on-premises,cloud infrastructure,Products widget,CMS,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3
-title: 'MDVA-39043: Admin users get error adding widget to CMS page'
 ---

-# MDVA-39043: Admin users get error adding widget to CMS page

 The MDVA-39043 patch fixes the issue where admin users with limited access get an error while adding the "Products" widget to the CMS page.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.1.2 is installed.
 The patch ID is MDVA-39043.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.